SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 # Import Bootstrap

-First install Bootstrap.
+First, install Bootstrap.

-It is the most popular open-source front-end framework for designing web sites and web apps.
+It is the most popular open-source front-end framework for designing websites and web apps.

 Install via **npm** and import it inside `angular.json` file.